We are coordinating with the Village of Shungopavi staff to establish a community library.

 Robert Harrison, a volunteer who is a web design and graphics specialist, is setting up a website with book inventory and check out system for the community to use.
 He is also donating a lap top for the Shungopavi Village office to use to check out the books.
 Rob designed this logo.

-Sharon Harrison and Barbara Boelter are working on dewey decimal code labels for the non-fiction books and fiction labels on adult fiction books.
-We may need more volunteers to help with this.
+Sharon Harrison is working on dewey decimal code labels for the non-fiction books and fiction labels on adult fiction books.

 Sandra Cosentino is organizing the project and coordinating with the Village and is also a former teacher.
 She is doing outreach in the Verde Valley area to generate funding to purchase books and for donation of good quality non-fiction books for grade school age through adult in subject areas below.